callstack/react-native-ios-kit/CONTRIBUTING.md

 ## Working on documentation

 We use [docusaurus](https://docusaurus.io).
 If you want to make changes in documentation feel free to add/edit files inside `/docs` directory.
-For more imformation about creating docs with docusaurus see it's [documentation](https://docusaurus.io/docs/en/installation.html).
+For more information about creating docs with docusaurus see it's [documentation](https://docusaurus.io/docs/en/installation.html).

 ## Reporting New Issues